 Key Contributions

-• Extends polarization research beyond the left-right binary by documenting fragmentation among ideologically similar communities (e.g., r/Conservative vs. r/conservatives).
+• Extends polarization research beyond the left–right binary by documenting fragmentation among ideologically aligned subreddits (e.g., r/Conservative vs. r/conservatives).

-• Advances a non-hierarchical framework integrating platform design, moderation, user agency, and discourse as inseparable co-constituents.
+• Articulates a non-hierarchical discursive-digital entanglement framework integrating platform materiality, moderation, agency, and discourse.

 Methods